Overview

 Chengdu is one of the few remaining cities with a really authentic tea house (Chadian) culture.
 The thousands of teahouses dotted about Chengdu are hugely popular with locals, especially the elderly here, who spend hours on end sitting around sipping tea and playing games or cards.

 Although tea houses are popular throughout China, the ones here are especially well known with a distinct and unique atmosphere.
-Chengdu teahouses were once traditional working mens clubs, where local men met to conduct business transactions and deals or to listen to storytellers and singers.
+Chengdu teahouses were once traditional working men's clubs, where local men met to conduct business transactions and deals or to listen to storytellers and singers.

 Today, huge crowds surround card games in these places and the noise can really get quite overpowering!
 Others prefer to lounge around in the Sichuan bamboo chairs, chewing seeds or nuts.
 Teahouses throughout the city are still important locations for social gatherings.

-Local opera lovers and performers gather in many of the cafes although the men only atmosphere about the traditional tea house has long since disappeared.
+Local opera lovers and performers gather in many of the cafes although the 'men only' atmosphere about the traditional tea house has long since disappeared.

 Dining